psadmin-io/psadmin-wiki/README.md

 After submitting the PR, the wiki branch you submitted will be pulled into a Travis-CI test build.
 If there are errors with the build, the results are displayed on the PR page.
 If the test build succeeded, the PR page will show a successful test.

-A wiki administration will review the PR and merge the branch into `master` if there are no issues.
+A wiki administrator will review the PR and merge the branch into `master` if there are no issues.

-## How to check your edits before sending PR
+## How to run the wiki locally

-You can inspect how your edits will be reflected on the published wiki if you want to view the changes before submitting a PR.
+You can run the wiki locally and inspect how your edits will be reflected on the published wiki if you want to view the changes before submitting a PR.

 ### Install dependencies